 • After the connector runs, verify that the messages are loaded into the Snowflake database table.

-Using the Confluent Command Line Interface
+Step 3: Using the Confluent Command Line Interface

-Follow the below steps to use the Snowflake Sink connector with Confluent Command Line Interface (CLI) to Confluent Cloud to Snowflake.
+Follow the steps below to use the Snowflake Sink connector with Confluent Command Line Interface (CLI) to Confluent Cloud to Snowflake.
 It is assumed that you have installed Confluent CLI version 2.

 • Enter the below command to list the available connectors.